A Simple Guide to DeFi Lending

-- Standard Emission: 30M MNT tokens (60%) of the total Emissions Rewards pool is allocated equally over 5 years to liquidity providers who lend and borrow.
+- Standard Emission: 30M MINTY tokens (60%) of the total Emissions Rewards pool is allocated equally over 5 years to liquidity providers who lend and borrow.

-- Buyback Emission: 5M MNT tokens (10%) of the total Emissions Rewards pool is the maximum possible allocation over 5 years to bootstrap the Buyback process.
-The Buyback Emission pool acts as a short-term subsidy of the protocol’s Buyback process, incentivising early staking of MNT tokens in supporting a more attractive APY from launch, than it would have otherwise been the case.
+- Buyback Emission: 5M MINTY tokens (10%) of the total Emissions Rewards pool is the maximum possible allocation over 5 years to bootstrap the Buyback process.
+The Buyback Emission pool acts as a short-term subsidy of the protocol’s Buyback process, incentivising early staking of MINTY tokens in supporting a more attractive APY from launch, than it would have otherwise been the case.

 The adoption of DeFi lending protocols will continue to grow, especially as more crypto enthusiasts enter the market and provide the network effect that will, and is, driving the market.
 As liquidity grows, so will opportunities for market participants who traditionally use more passive assets to balance their investment strategies.
 Minterest and its unique features like auto-liquidation, buyback, and emission structure stand at the forefront of a vast, DeFi lending market.